tojynick/More-Colors/README.md

 ### Installation Via Blender's Extensions

-🚧 The add-on is still under review, so at the moment it is not publicly visible as Blender extension.
-You can speed up the reviewing process by going to https://extensions.blender.org/approval-queue/more-colors/

 1. Inside Blender go to **Edit** -> **Preferences** -> **Get Extensions**
 2. In the search box type **"More Colors!"**
 3. Click **"Install"**